ukparliament/search-prototype/README.md

 then for a single result to be clicked on.
 This then takes the user to the item view, which displayed more detailed information.

+## Standard data format

+Because the data returned by Solr is often treated differently throughout the application based on the name or type of Solr field it originated from, most data passing between various methods is in the form of a hash with the data keyed to 'value' and its Solr field name keyed to 'field_name', instead of simply passing a collection of unaccompanied data.

 ## Feature details

+### Item pages

+An object ID is required, and used to retrieve the data for that object from Solr using an instance of SolrQuery.
+The returned data is passed to the ContentObject class, using the 'generate' class method to identify and initialise the relevant subclass corresponding to the item type (based on its type and subtype SES IDs, type_ses and subtype_ses).

+The class, for example WrittenQuestion, contains instance methods used to extract the necessary data to render the page from the returned JSON.
+The numerous subclasses of ContentObject are organised in several layers where beneficial, for example WrittenQuestion inherits from Question, which also has the subclass OralQuestion and holds methods common to both subclasses.
+A number of instance methods belong to ContentObject itself, as their behaviour is common across all object types.

 ### The search page